Nitrosonium: Nitrosylation of arenes

 Nitrosonium, NO+, is sometimes confused with nitronium, NO, the active agent in nitrations.
 These species are quite different, however.
 Nitronium is a more potent electrophile than is nitrosonium, as anticipated by the fact that the former is derived from a strong acid (nitric acid) and the latter from a weak acid (nitrous acid).

 As a source of nitrosyl complexes

 NOBF4 reacts with some metal carbonyl complexes to yield related metal nitrosyl complexes.
-One must be careful that [NO]+ is transferred vs. electron transfer (see above).
+In some cases, [NO]+ does not bind the metal nucleophile but acts as an oxidant.